Article By: Pat ‘Riot’ Whitaker ‡ Edited By: Leanne Ridgeway

-My first time seeing them live was in 1994 – alongside Machine Head for their own first ever tour – as both were support for Napalm Death’s ‘Fear, Emptiness, Despair‘ U.S run.
-I met them that night and was even invited back stage, thanks to a well admired Septic Death T-shirt.
+My first time seeing them live was in 1994 – alongside Machine Head for their own first-ever tour – as both supported Napalm Death’s ‘Fear, Emptiness, Despair‘ U.S run.
+I met them that night and was even invited backstage, thanks to a well-admired Septic Death T-shirt.
 I still have some Polaroid pictures – remember those? – documenting a wonderful experience for my young metalhead self.

 I’d catch them live several more times over the years, during different eras and changing band memberships, with the most recent being a stop in Asheville, North Carolina this past Labor Day Weekend.

 This latest event was at the inaugural launch of the Heavy Mountain Music & Beer Festival.
 More precisely, Day 2, at The Orange Peel, where they would share the stage with High On Fire, Black Tusk, Inter Arma, Exmortus, and Young Widows.
 It also served as the second stop of OBITUARY‘s own, recently launched “Redneck Run 2 Tour“.

 September 2nd would deliver an incredible experience for me personally, and one that we here at Riff Relevant now share with you.
 I was able to speak with longtime OBITUARY guitarist Trevor Peres on camera*, and he more than graciously tolerated my fanboyish glee and elation at our being there.